fumeapp/nuxt-storm/readme.md

 ℹ️ If you are using `nuxt < 2.9.0`, use `modules` property instead.

-That's it Restart your `yarn dev` and components should now be found ✨
+That's it!
+Restart your `yarn dev` and components should now be found ✨

 <!-- Badges -->
 [npm-version-src]: https://img.shields.io/npm/v/nuxt-storm/latest.svg